ngs-doo/TemplaterExamples/Advanced/TemplaterServer/Readme.md

     dotnet run

 Templates reside in `resources/templates`.
-Each of them has a respectable json example in `resources/examples`.
+Each of them has a relevant json example in `resources/examples`.

 ### PDF conversion via Docker and LibreOffice